 Knowing what type of feedback we need and when, and what help we should pay for and what we shouldn’t helps us make sure we’re sticking to the budget.
 So I’ve put together a list of people to seek when you need feedback, and share the different free vs. paid options.

 There are many different ways to get help as a writer without breaking the bank.
 The more you do on your own, the less you’ll end up paying when you’re ready to take your manuscript to the publication stage.

 Beta Readers are typically your first readers, people who may be writers but often are not, rather they are potential readers, people who enjoy the type of books you write and they won’t let a personal relationship with you get in the way of offering constructive feedback.
-They give “overall” feedback on the story (usually when it’s in an early draft stage so you know if it works or not), and will tell you what pulled them out of the reading experience, like a lack of emotional connection to a character, a confusing plot, etc. If they are the first person to lay eyes on your draft, some refer to them as a Alpha Reader.
+They give “overall” feedback on the story (usually when it’s in an early draft stage so you know if it works or not), and will tell you what pulled them out of the reading experience, like a lack of emotional connection to a character, a confusing plot, etc.

 You don’t need to pay for beta reads (although there are some services that do offer experienced editorial feedback, so do your research to make sure they are legitimate if you choose to use them.)
 You can find readers by asking people that you interact with online if they would like to beta read for you, or ask unbiased family or friends who read your genre.

 - More on beta readers here.

 - Here’s how to be an ethical beta reader.